• main navigation

 • Overview of €100 and €200 collector coins planned and issued in Germany by the Federal Ministry of Finance

-• Are there regulations which restrict the number of coins that have to be accepted in a single payment?
+• Are there any regulations restricting the amount of euro coins to be accepted when making a payment?

 • © Deutsche Bundesbank